 Wind power has seen substantial growth in recent years, aided by tax subsidies and state government mandates to purchase renewable energy through establishment of “renewable portfolio standards,” or RPS.
 Many utilities mandated by the government to sell a certain amount of their electricity from renewable sources have turned to wind power as one of the less expensive renewable power sources.

 The Federal Government has extended the production tax credit (PTC) for wind several times since it was first introduced as part of the Energy Policy Act of 1992.
 The American Taxpayer Relief Act passed on January 1, 2013 extended the production tax credit through 2013, but with definitional differences that make the tax credit more expensive for taxpayers than its original incarnation.
 While the original PTC stipulated that the wind unit must begin operation in the year of the credit, the extension that was passed indicates only that the project must begin construction in 2013 with no specific date for beginning operation.
 It is therefore a significant expansion of the current law.
 Further, the Internal Revenue Service upped the credit from 2.2 cents per kilowatt hour to 2.3 cents per kilowatt hour.
 It is paid on electricity generated for the first 10 years of operation of the wind unit.
-Most recently, Public Law No. 113-295 extended the PTC through 2014.
+More recently, Public Law No. 113-295 extended the PTC through 2014, and in December 2015, Congress extended it for 5 years in the Omnibus Bill.
+The new legislation retroactively extended the PTC for 2015, leaving the incentive at its 2.3 cents per kilowatt hour level through 2016 and phasing it down at 80 percent of its present value in 2017, 60 percent in 2018 and 40 percent in 2019.
+The rules allow wind projects to qualify as long as they start construction before the end of the period.